prosti221/Baseline-Estimation/README.md

 We also need the depth of each feature correspondence to use the following equation: $${Z} = f\frac{b_x}{d} \rightarrow b_x = \frac{Zd}{f} $$
 Where Z is our depth, d is the disparity, f is the focal length, and b is the baseline(distance between the cameras).

-The baseline calculation function works properly now after estimating the depth per frame using a pre-trained CNN.
+The baseline calculation function works properly now after estimating the relative depth per frame using a pre-trained CNN.
+However this is only up to some unknown scale.

 # Usage